Marriage Intentions - Filing

 Your certified marriage certificate is available after the recording of your marriage (return of your license with officiant certification) for a fee of $15.
 Couples can request certified marriage certificates online.

-If the person performing your ceremony is a clergy member or Justice of the Peace from another state he/she will need a solemnizer certificate to perform the ceremony: https://www.sec.state.ma.us/divisions/commissions/download/nonresclergyapp.pdf
+If the person performing your ceremony is a clergy member or Justice of the Peace from another state they will need an out-of-state solemnizer certificate to perform the ceremony.

-If the person performing your ceremony is not a Justice of the Peace or clergy member he/she will need a one-day solemnizer certificate to perform the ceremony: https://www.sec.state.ma.us/OneDayWeb/External/Welcome.aspx
+If the person performing your ceremony is not a Justice of the Peace or clergy member they will need a one-day solemnizer certificate to perform the ceremony.

-Officiant is available at Town Offices during business hours or by appointment.
-Justice of the Peace services are offered during business hours at the Town Offices, upon availability and at the discretion of the Town Clerk.
+Justice of the Peace services are offered during business hours at the Town Clerk's Office, upon availability and at the discretion of the Town Clerk.
+You may discuss a Town Hall ceremony with our staff after submitting your online application when you come in to sign and finalize your intention paperwork.